JWeinelt/Minecraft-ResourcePack-Migrator/README.md

 3. Test all custom item models in-game after conversion
 4. Check error messages if any issues are found

-## Troubleshooting

-If you encounter issues, check:
-1. Input folder structure correctness
-2. JSON file format validity
-3. Python version compatibility
-4. File read/write permissions

 ## Contributing

-Issues and Pull Requests are welcome to help improve this tool.
+Issues and Pull Requests are welcome.
 Main areas for contribution:
 - Support for more model formats
 - Conversion efficiency improvements
 - Error handling enhancements